johnwcowan/r7rs-work/CompoundObjectsCowan.md

 If *obj* is a compound object, *accessor* is applied to the first subobject that satisfies *pred* and the result is returned;
-if there is no such subobject, returns *default*.
+if there is no such subobject, *default* is returned.

 If *obj* is not a compound object, then if the object satisfies *pred*, it applies *accessor* to *obj* and returns what it returns,